MerQri-Org/merqri-overview/README.md

 3.**Create a branch**: When working on a speific project, always create a branch named after the feature that you want to implement.

 4.**Draft a pull request**: After working on your branch, draft a pull request for it to be merged to the `main` branch which serves as the production branch for repository.
 Your pull request will be reviewed by your team lead.
+For more clarification on how code pushes work here at MerQri check out this doc [here](/code-push.md).

 ## Contributions

-Tasks/issues are assigned to team members via Jira.
+Tasks/issues are assigned to team members via Trello.
 If during further review a bug is discovered, an issue can be created in that repository and assigned to team members as needed.

 ## Contact